ffvoigt/minimal-mistakes-playground/_posts/2019-03-07-first-post.md

 After a long wait, it is **finally time to retire** the "Coming-soon" page that was displayed at mesospim.org and replace it with this new webpage!

-Here, you'll find news around the mesoSPIM project, an open hardware initative aimed at providing versatile mesoscopy platforms to image cm-sized cleared samples.
+Here, you'll find news around the mesoSPIM project, an open hardware initiative aimed at providing versatile mesoscopy platforms to image cm-sized cleared samples.

 The mesospim.org webpage serves as a gateway for mesoSPIM resources: